Trainwreck: Woodstock '99 on Netflix: The story behind the festival riots in Rome

 What is the series about?

 Trainwreck: Woodstock '99 on Netflix is a documentary series that examines the three fateful days in July 1999, when a celebration of peace and music transformed into a nightmare of violence and destruction.
-The series specifically focuses on the organizational failures and the toxic atmosphere that emerged at Griffiss Air Force Base in Rome, New York.
-Through previously unseen footage and interviews with both attendees, staff, and organizers, including Michael Lang, the series highlights how a lack of water, extreme heat, and greed became catalysts for crime.
+The series specifically focuses on the organizational failures and the toxic atmosphere that arose at Griffiss Air Force Base in Rome, New York.
+Through previously unseen footage and interviews with attendees, staff, and organizers, including Michael Lang, the series highlights how a lack of water, extreme heat, and greed became catalysts for crime.

 The real case